 Whether you’re a freelance developer, blogger, store owner, or development agency, you need the perfect content management system that does more than just the basic functions.
 Of the many options available in the market, Joomla and Drupal remain top of mind.
 In this piece, I’ll compare the two for your benefit.

-These are the foremost prevalent open-source content management systems (CMS) out there by the numbers.
+These are the most prevalent content management systems (CMS) out there.
 Let’s jump in.

 Drupal is the third most popular CMS platform in use.
 Released in 2001, this older CMS aims to offer reliable performance, strong security, and customizability, which makes it a better option for agencies and freelancers who are developing sites for clients.